deindllab/MUSCLE/JupyterNotebooks/MUSCLE_pipeline/README.txt

 !NOTE: all the codes were developed for Windows.
 Running them on other operating systems might require adjustments, e.g. for the different path naming conventions
 1. Preparation
-Python IDE installation
-Jupyter notebook
-Firstly, install Anaconda (https://www.anaconda.com/download) by following the instructions on the webpage.
-Then launch the Jupiter notebook (or other IDE provided by Anaconda)

-Alternatively, PyCharm IDE can be used
 In order to run the codes, the following packages should be installed: os, cv2, tkinter, PIL, skimage, numpy, matplotlib, scipy, cmath, math, sys, json, copy, Bio, sklearn, itertools.
-Packages can be installed either through conda or pip, for example conda install numpy or pip3 install numpy
 2. Obtaining transformations
 Firstly, parameters of a few important transformations should be acquired.
 Transformation which defines the relation between green and red channels.
 In order to obtain parameters for this transformation the following script can be used: “channel_map_512_2channels_v2.ipynb”.
 The input for this script is a few movies with fluorescent beads or other fiducial markers that are visible in both Cy3 and Cy5 channels should be used.